 If I don’t sleep well, I’m not having a good time.
 It’s as simple as that.
+So sleeping well on our boat is a priority.

 Twenty-some years ago, Dave was appalled at my spending $180 for a thick double Thermarest roll-up camping mattress before we did a 9-week tent camping trip in Africa.
 But we – the geezers of the bunch – slept well with no aching backs . . . something that many of the much younger travelers couldn’t say after spending the night on their much cheaper thin sleeping mats.
 In the overall cost of the trip, the Thermarest was a tiny fraction.
 But it made the rest of it so much better.